palantir/conjure/docs/spec/conjure_definitions.md

 If the param-type is `path` then the de-aliased type MUST be an enum or a primitive (except `binary`, and `bearertoken`).
 If the param-type is `query` then the de-aliased type MUST be an enum or a primitive (except `binary` and `bearertoken`), or a container (list, set, optional) of one of these.
 If the param-type is `header` then the de-aliased type MUST be an enum or a primitive (except binary), or an optional of one of these. markers | List[`string`] | List of types that serve as additional metadata for the argument.
-If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition. param&#8209;id | `string` | An identifier to use as a parameter value.
+If the value of the field is a `string` it MUST be a type name that exists within the Conjure definition.
+Prefer to use tags instead of markers. tags | Set[`string`] | Set of tags that serves as additional metadata for the argument. param&#8209;id | `string` | An identifier to use as a parameter value.
 If the param type is `header` or `query`, this field may be populated to define the identifier that is used over the wire.
 If this field is undefined for the `header` or `query` param types, the argument name is used as the wire identifier.
 Population of this field is invalid if the param type is not `header` or `query`. param&#8209;type | [ArgumentDefinition.ParamType][] | The type of the endpoint parameter.
 If omitted the default type is `auto`.